 Best Practices to Improve Performance of Drupal 8 Website

 Drupal was launched in 2001.
 It is an open source content management framework written in PHP and distributed under the General Public License (GNU).
 It is used in appx.
-2.2 % websites as a back-end framework and out of this Drupal 8 is used in 0.2% of the sites.
+2.2 % websites as a back-end framework and out of this 0.2% Drupal development companies used Drupal 8 for their websites.
 It has a wide number of applications from personal blogging to government and corporate websites.

 Drupal in Wikipedia is well supported and comprises around 1.3 million members who contribute significantly by designing modules and adding to the functionality.
 Drupal is counted among the best CMS platforms.
 It has many advanced features and to program for Drupal you need a basic knowledge of PHP and HTML.